 On your podcast website, post the transcripts for each episode.
 Why?
 Although verbalized keywords are becoming more pertinent, Google is still better at finding text keywords for now.
 A text transcript with your keywords is easier for Google to index and therefore more likely to be included in search results.
 Use a service like Descript or Otter.ai to get the transcript, then clean it up and post it along with your podcast episode.

 How long should a podcast be?
-The average podcast length is 36 minutes, but your podcast might be better suited to a shorter or longer duration.
+According to Pew Research, 54% of top podcasts are between 20 and 50 minutes long.
+But your podcast might be better suited to a shorter or longer duration.
 A show reporting industry news likely won’t run as long as a podcast centered on interviews, for example.
 You’ll have to determine which length works best for your format and audience, but keep in mind that most listeners don’t want to devote hours and hours to podcasts.

 Typical podcast lengths and their formats are: